conchincradle/it-forum-java/README.md

-# it-forum-java
+# Tech Community
-A forum project developed by Java
+A tech community project developed by Java